-- restaurant, shall cease sidewalk café operations at 12:00 a.m., and shall not be permitted to have outdoor speakers. - (3) Commercial uses on rooftops shall be limited to restaurants only shall cease operations no later than 11:00 p.m. on weekdays and 12:00 a.m. on weekends, and shall only be permitted to have ambient, background music. - (4) Entertainment establishments shall be required to obtain conditional use approval from the planning board, in accordance with the requirements and procedures of chapter 118, article IV.
-Additionally, if approved as a conditional use, entertainment establishments shall be required to install a double door vestibule at all access points from the sidewalk, with the exception of emergency exits. - (5) Outdoor bar counters shall be prohibited. - (6) No special event permits shall be issued to alcoholic beverage establishments. - (7) The provisions of this section shall not apply to any valid, pre-existing permitted use with a valid business tax receipt (BTR) for an alcoholic beverage establishment that was issued prior to August 23, 2016, or to an establishment that has obtained approval for an alcoholic beverage establishment from a land use board, and which land use board order is active and has not expired, prior to August 23, 2016.
-Any increase to the approved hours of operation shall meet the requirements of this section.
+- (2) Establishments with sidewalk cafe permits shall only serve alcoholic beverages at sidewalk cafes during hours when food is served in the restaurant, shall cease sidewalk cafe operations at 12:00 a.m., and shall not be permitted to have outdoor speakers. - (3) Commercial uses on rooftops shall be limited to restaurants only, shall cease operations no later than 11:00 p.m. on weekdays and 12:00 a.m. on weekends, and shall only be permitted to have ambient, background music. - (4) Entertainment establishments shall be required to obtain conditional use approval from the planning board, in accordance with the requirements and procedures of chapter 118, article IV.
+Additionally, if approved as a conditional use, entertainment establishments shall be required to install a double door vestibule at all access points from the sidewalk, with the exception of emergency exits. - (5) Outdoor bar counters shall be prohibited. - (6) No special event permits shall be issued. - (7) This subsection (a)(1) above shall not apply to any valid, pre-existing permitted use with a valid business tax receipt (BTR) for an alcoholic beverage establishment that (i) is in application status prior to April 14, 2015; or (ii) issued prior to May 21, 2015; or (iii) to an establishment that has obtained approval for an alcoholic beverage establishment from a land use board, and which land use board order is active and has not expired, prior to May 21, 2015.
+Any increase to the approved hours of operation shall meet the requirements of this subsection (a).